"The Many Saints of Newark"

 Governor's Comedy Cabaret in Levittown has played host to plenty of comedians over the years, but in March 2016, the club was a filming location for Robert De Niro's "The Comedian."
-In the film, out Feb.
-3, 2017, Jackie Burke (De Niro), has fallen so far down the career ladder that he has to ride the LIRR to Governor's.
+In the film, released in February 2017, Jackie Burke (De Niro), has fallen so far down the career ladder that he has to ride the LIRR to Governor's.

 "The Emperor Jones"

 In 1933, Paul Robeson chose Long Island as the location for "The Emperor Jones," the story of the trial of a cunning railway porter, because the color of his skin made it difficult to shoot in the South.
 Jones Beach was used for one of the few outdoor shots: Robeson as Brutus Jones, swims ashore from a steamship.